 There is so much to see along the ride and every trip will be uniquely different.
 Seasonally the landscape will vary, but no matter the season you can be sure it will look stunning.

-You may have the treat of viewing some wildlife such as turkey, deer, woodchucks, rabbits, and birds.
-The host pointed out an Osprey nest as we left the Hill City station and encouraged us to yell out any animals we see along the journey for all to witness.
+You may have the treat of viewing some wildlife such as turkeys, deer, woodchucks, rabbits, and birds.
+The host pointed out an Osprey nest as we left the Hill City station and encouraged us to yell out any animals we saw along the journey for all to witness.

 There are homes peppered throughout the route, as well as some historical buildings, and old mining camps.
 It is said that the owner of the Black Hills Glass Blowers never misses an opportunity to come out and wave to the train.
 We were not disappointed.